 South Dakota Value:

-Percentage of adults age 65 and older who reported having a college degree
+Percentage of adults age 65 and older who have a college degree

 South Dakota Rank:

-Percentage of adults age 65 and older who reported having a college degree
+Percentage of adults age 65 and older who have a college degree

-Definition: Percentage of adults age 65 and older who reported having a college degree
+Definition: Percentage of adults age 65 and older who have a college degree

 Educational attainment is important to the continuous development of a society.
-Those who earn a college degree have access to a wider variety of employment opportunities and are compensated more on average than those without a college degree.
+Those with a college degree earn more on average than those without a college degree.

-College graduates tend to engage in healthier behaviors, which contribute to longevity and better quality of life.
+College graduates tend to engage in healthier behaviors, which contribute to longevity and a better quality of life.
 College graduates are also more likely to participate in civic engagement activities like voting, community service and community organizing, all of which are associated with positive mental and physical health outcomes.
+For older adults in particular, volunteering has been associated with a lower risk of cognitive impairment.
+Higher educational attainment is also associated with fewer hospitalizations for older adults.

-Although older adults cannot change their educational history, it’s important to recognize that education remains one of the greatest drivers of health inequities.
+Although older adults cannot change their educational history, it is important to recognize that education remains one of the greatest drivers of health inequities.

-While obtaining a college degree after the age of 65 is uncommon, education remains a major predictor of health and mortality outcomes.
-The attainment of a college degree by age 25, as opposed to high school completion only, has been linked to better cognitive function later in life.
-Education is also a determining factor in socioeconomic status, which is, in turn, a reliable predictor of health outcomes across age, gender and race.
+While obtaining a college degree after age 65 is uncommon, education remains a major predictor of health and mortality outcomes.
+Attaining a college degree by age 25, instead of only completing high school, has been linked to better cognitive function later in life.
+Education also contributes to socioeconomic status, which, in turn, is a reliable predictor of health outcomes across age, gender and race.
 Therefore, implementing policies that improve access to quality education for low-income and racial/ethnic minority populations can significantly improve long-term health and overall community well-being.
-Additionally, creating inclusive policies for elder education can boost senior enrollment in degree-conferring programs.
+Additionally, inclusive policies for older adult education can boost enrollment of older adults in degree-conferring programs.

 Ahearn, Caitlin E., Jennie E. Brand, and Xiang Zhou.
 “How, and For Whom, Does Higher Education Increase Voting?”
 Research in Higher Education 64, no. 4 (June 2023): 574–97. https://doi.org/10.1007/s11162-022-09717-4.